holuwateemeeleyin/GO/README.md

 # GO

-Daily learning of Golang.
+## Daily learning of Golang.

-This repo is for concepts learnt and exercises done with Golang You can contribute to the repo if you find ways to make learning Go easy
+This repository contains concepts learned, exercises, and projects built while exploring the Go programming language.
+It serves as a personal knowledge base and a practical guide for mastering Go through consistent practice.